Click to Show Notification

 Sponsored by Air Canada and CAE, who have partnered to provide scholarships for up to eight aspiring Canadian women in aviation.

-The Northern Lights Aero Foundation is pleased to announce eight recipients of the sixth annual Captain Judy Cameron scholarship for Canadian women in aviation.
+The Northern Lights Aero Foundation is pleased to announce eight recipients of the seventh annual Captain Judy Cameron scholarship for Canadian women in aviation.
 Air Canada and CAE generously provided funding of $5,000 for each scholarship recipient.
-Seven pilots and one Aircraft Maintenance Engineer were chosen from across Canada for their accomplishments, inspiration, and encouragement of other women in aviation.
+Eight pilots were chosen from across Canada for their accomplishments, inspiration, and encouragement of other women in aviation.